Kim Loo Sisters: Married life and second careers

 The Kim Loo Sisters in 2007.
 Photo by Leslie Li.

-In 1950, together with her husband and their four daughters, Jenée returned to the United States from the People’s Republic of China (PRC) after Mao Zedong came to power.
+In 1950, together with her husband and their four daughters, Jenée returned to the United States from the People's Republic of China (PRC) after Mao Zedong came to power.

 They chose New York City as their home.
 Alice and Jack Purcell and their two daughters also resided in New York City and later moved to New Jersey.
 Maggie and Dan Kenyon had two sons and lived in California.
 Bubbles, her husband Stuart Foster and their son lived on Long Island in the house the four sisters had bought for their parents.
 After the death of her first husband, Bubbles married Sid Cooper, lead saxophone player on The Johnny Carson Show.

 All four sisters had second careers far from the limelight.
 Alice worked as a typist at the Westwood Department of Health in New Jersey until she retired at 91.
 Maggie was a designer for French Rags, a knitwear company based in California.
 Later, she sold knitting machines until she retired at 70.
 Jenée was a buyer of intimate apparel, robes and loungewear at Saks Fifth Avenue in New York and, later, at Joseph Magnin in San Francisco.
-Returning to the East Coast, she became fashion coordinator of Macy’s-Bamberger’s until her retirement at 69.
+Returning to the East Coast, she became fashion coordinator of Macy's-Bamberger's until her retirement at 69.
 Bubbles was employed as a saleswoman for the Plymouth Shops on Long Island until she moved to Florida with her second husband Sid Cooper.

+Blended 和 (Harmony)

+Blended 和 (Harmony) is a musical that celebrates the life and career of the four sisters.
+The book was written by Jessica Huang, music composed by Jacinth Greywoode, and stage direction by Lily Tung Crystal.
+It premiered in Minneapolis, at the History Theatre, and ran for 3 weeks.